jdobromilski/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python

-Automating AWS with Python
+My repository for the A Cloud Guru course *Automating AWS with Python*